OnToology/OnToology/README.md

 `nohup .venv/bin/python OnToology/rabbit.py &`
 1. (Optional) you can run it with multiple threads `nohup .venv/bin/python OnToology/rabbit.py 3 &`

-# Recover from a failure/crash or a server restart
-1. Release all busy locks from the DB `.venv/bin/python OnToology/autoncore.py --busyclear`
-2. Run the rabbitMQ server `nohup .venv/bin/python OnToology/rabbit.py &`
-3. (Optional) repeat point 2 (to have multiple consumer processes to handle requests)

 ## Secret setup